bcmichael/RNMR-Docs/docs/command/full_command.md

 --------- | ------
 /PRT      | Print the list to the printer device as specified by `LPDEV` /TTY      | Print the list to the RNMR command line, one line at a time.
 Press <RETURN\> or <SPACE\> to print the next line.
 Press "Q" or <CTRL-Z\> to quit.
 /WND      | Display the list in a pop-up window.
-This is the default behaviour.
+This is the default behavior.
 /WRT      | Write the list to a `WRT` file.
 Errors if no file is open to write to.

 ## CATARV